Form cover

 - Make a meaningful connection with someone new - See one piece (or many) of your work from a different angle - Feel nourished, refreshed and inspired

 Which books?
-In 2025, we will read: Not the End of the World, by Hannah Ritchie Electrify, by Saul Griffith *Special edition: Value(s): Building a Better World for All, by Mark Carney* The Case for Climate Capitalism, by Tom Rand Ralentir ou périr (In English: Slow down or die), by Timothée Parrique Climate resilience for an Aging Nation, by Danielle Arigoni What if we get it right? by Ayana Elizabeth Johnson
+In 2026, we will read: The Carbon Paradox, by Renat Heuberger, Marco Hirsbrunner and Steve Zwick Next books to be confirmed - currently under consideration: Breakneck: China's Quest to Engineer the Future, by Dan Wang How big thing get done, by Ben Flyvbjerg and Dan Gardner Charged: A History of Batteries & Lessons for a Clean Energy Future, by James Morton Turner Taking a break from saving the world, by Stephen Legault The heat will kill you first, by Jeff Goodell Abundance, by Ezra Klein The next great migration, by Sonia Shaw The language of climate politics: Fossil Fuel Propaganda and how to fight it, by Genevieve Gunter Overshoot: How the World Surrendered to Climate Breakdown, by Andreas Malm and Wim Carton In 2025, we have read: Not the End of the World, by Hannah Ritchie Electrify, by Saul Griffith *Special edition: Value(s): Building a Better World for All, by Mark Carney* The Case for Climate Capitalism, by Tom Rand Ralentir ou périr (In English: Slow down or die), by Timothée Parrique Climate resilience for an Aging Nation, by Danielle Arigoni What if we get it right? by Ayana Elizabeth Johnson

 Who am I?

 Hey there!
 I'm Katherine.
 I work on climate change strategies, solutions and programs, and I'm an economist.
-I love to design tweaks to existing systems for better climate outcomes, and I believe solving climate change will need all of us, connected, wired and engaged.
+I love to design tweaks - and strategize leaps - to existing systems for better climate outcomes, and I believe solving climate change will need all of us, connected, wired and engaged.
 I'm from Montreal, and I now live in Japan.

 Where do you work?
 Où travailles-tu?